Published March 2019, updated May 2019

 This is what brands should be striving for when re-thinking their approach to the modern inbox.
 Take the time to spell out how you’ll better provide value and build long-term relationships with subscribers (rather than always trying to make the quick sale).

-Personalization means crafting emails that are extremely relevant, timely, and tailor-made for the recipient.
-The mass-email approach is dead: it’s time to think about how you can leverage subscriber data to create more personalized and dynamic emails.
-By integrating your CRM and eCommerce data with your email efforts, for example, you can leverage rich customer profiles and create customer journeys based around data points like past purchases, customer behaviors, birthdays, etc. A good example of this can be seen from Converse, as personalization is used in their subject lines.
+means crafting emails that are extremely relevant, timely, and tailor-made for the recipient.
+It’s time to think about how you can leverage subscriber data to create more personalized and dynamic emails.
+By integrating your CRM and e-commerce data with your email efforts, for example, you can leverage rich customer profiles and create customer journeys based around data points like past purchases, customer behaviors, birthdays, etc. A good example of this can be seen from Converse, as personalization is used in their subject lines.

 The best way to find out what a subscriber wants and needs from you is by regularly gathering direct feedback from the source.
-With the help of surveys, you can find out what’s working and what’s not in regard to your email strategy, and you can start crafting more relevant future emails based on the data you’ve collected.
+With the help of surveys, you can find out what’s working and what’s not in regard to your email strategy, and you can start crafting more relevant emails in the future based on the data you’ve collected.
 Dropbox does this well:

 3. Format accordingly